 - 2.9.1 All parties, in particular those who report allegations of misconduct, but also those who are subject to allegations as well as those who way have witnessed the alleged misconduct, may submit impact statements to be considered by a hearing.
 These statements should be concise and concentrate on the impact of the specific misconduct on the individual concerned.
 They should not report or speculate on the impact on others.
-They should not set out expectations of actions to be taken by the University. - 2.9.2 Impact statements may be used, alongside the procedure, guidance and other evidence in identifying appropriate sanctions.
-Records of hearings should record when such impact statements have had an impact on the sanction(s) identified. - 2.10 Attendance at Meetings and Hearings
+They should not set out expectations of actions to be taken by the University. - 2.9.2 Impact statements will be made available to a hearing (Panel members or Chair of Summary hearing) where a decision to uphold a case has been made, prior to any decision on sanctions.
+Impact statements may be used, alongside the procedure, guidance and other evidence in identifying appropriate sanctions.
+Records of hearings should record when such impact statements have had an impact on the sanction(s) identified.

+2.10 Attendance at Meetings and Hearings